 - have seeds that can’t be removed (like most berries)

-You can eat fruit that’s been peeled and the flesh cooked until very soft, such as applesauce.
+You can eat fruit that’s been peeled and if the flesh has been cooked until very soft, such as applesauce.
 You can also eat canned fruits, but choose the type packed in water or in their own juice to avoid excess sugar.
 Most fruit juices are fine to drink, but only with the pulp removed.
 Skip prune juice since it’s very high in fiber.

 Like fruits, vegetables are also full of fiber.
 Include them in your diet only if they are:

 - are cooked until soft

 Avoid all raw or undercooked vegetables, including corn.
 It’s fine to consume canned vegetables and potatoes, as long as the skin has been discarded.
 Try pureed vegetable soups for an easy way to digest vegetables.
 Vegetables provide many important nutrients and it’s important to incorporate them in your diet.

 Sulfate is a required nutrient in the human diet that assists in many body processes, however, it can also feed certain bacteria that create H2S toxic gas in the UC patient.
 In fact, over 90 percent of UC patients make H2S gas rather than the normal methane gas.
 If you find yourself experiencing bloating and malodorous gas, you may have an overabundance of these types of bacteria in your colon, excess sulfate and sulfides in your diet, or both.
 Sulfate and sulfide rich foods to reduce include red meat, dairy milk, beer and wine, apple and grape juice, cruciferous vegetables, eggs, cheese, dried fruit and some well water.